scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

     The content of the :ref:`statistics` chapter may also be of interest for readers looking into machine learning.

+    The `documentation of scikit-learn <http://scikit-learn.org>`_ is
+    very complete and didactic.

 .. contents:: Chapters contents
    :local:
    :depth: 2